Palm Beach County: A Great Place to Practice and Live

 - Discounted CLE Seminars

-- Members only functions such as wine tasting events, luncheons with U.S. Supreme Court Justices, Texas Hold ‘Em Tournament
+- Members only function such as wine tasting events, luncheons with U.S. Supreme Court Justices, Texas Hold ‘Em Tournament

 - Bench Bar Conference attended by over 1,000 members of the legal community including approximately 80 members of the Judiciary

 - Opportunity to serve on Bar Committees with fellow attorneys and judges